Agni (missile)

-The Agni missile (अग्नि IAST: Agni "Fire") is a family of medium to intercontinental range ballistic missiles developed by India, named after one of the five elements of nature.
-Agni missiles are long range, nuclear weapons capable, surface to surface ballistic missiles.
-The first missile of the series, Agni-I was developed under the Integrated Guided Missile Development Program (lGMDP) and tested in 1989.
-After its success, Agni missile program was separated from the GMDP upon realizing its strategic importance.
-It was designated as a special program in India's defence budget and provided adequate funds for subsequent development.
+The Agni missile (Sanskrit: अग्नि; lit.
+Fire) is a family of medium to intercontinental range ballistic missiles developed by India, named after one of the five elements of nature.
+Agni missiles are long-range, nuclear weapons capable, surface-to-surface ballistic missiles.
+The first missile of the series, Agni-I was developed under the Integrated Guided Missile Development Programme (lGMDP) and tested in 1989.
+After its success, the Agni missile programme was separated from the GMDP upon realizing its strategic importance.
+It was designated as a special programme in India's defence budget and provided adequate funds for subsequent development.
 As of November 2019, the missiles in the Agni series are being inducted into service.
 The family comprises the following: